 Running shoes are becoming more specialised so we often get asked which are the shoes recommended by Physiotherapists.

-There are running shoes designed for different shaped feet (like wide feet or roomy toe boxes).
+There are specialty running shoes for different surfaces and running shoes designed for different shaped feet (like wide feet or roomy toe boxes).

 Other shoes are designed to change biomechanical loading on the foot and leg, which can reduce the pressure on certain types of injuries (like Achilles pain, calf pain and Plantarfasciitis).